ABOUT THE course

 Monitor signs of participant difficulty, to ensure safety and welfare.

-Monitor participant behavior and adherence to safety procedures, adjust level of supervision and assertively correct breaches, as required.
+Monitor participant behaviour and adherence to safety procedures, adjust level of supervision and assertively correct breaches, as required.

 Respond immediately to participant belay errors and hazardous situations.